daveshap/ACE_Framework/README.md

 In essence, the Executive Function Layer adapts high-level strategic direction into practical execution plans reflecting real-world resource constraints, risks, and uncertainty.
 It combines predictive planning with continual re-assessment to enable reliable achievement of objectives in dynamic environments.

+### Internal Records

+In addition to project planning and resource allocation, the Executive Function Layer maintains extensive internal records on all tracked resources including:

+- Quantities on hand/available
+- Locations
+- Access protocols and lead times
+- Ownership and usage policies
+- Schedules and availability windows
+- Handling procedures and requirements

+These real-time internal resource records allow the layer to optimize utilization schemes and acquisitions by understanding exactly what resources are available, where they are, how to obtain them, and any constraints.
+The records are updated dynamically based on telemetry and information flows.

 ## Outputs

 ### Northbound

-The layer reports the most salient resource limitations and risks northbound for strategic awareness.
+The layer reports the most salient resource limitations and risks northbound for strategic awareness and potential replanning, including:

+- **Resource deficiencies**, such as the following:
+  - Insufficient battery reserves for complex behaviors
+  - Computational performance bottlenecks

+- **Known risks**, particularly where mission and morality are concerned:
+  - Risks to human life and human rights
+  - Failure conditions that may disrupt the overall mission or strategy

 ### Southbound

-The primary output is a detailed project plan optimized for the mission within known constraints.
-This guides lower layers by prescribing structured workflows, resource allocations, checkpoints, contingencies, and execution instructions.
+The primary output is a detailed project plan document containing:

-Additional outputs include resource procurement plans and refined strategic direction if alterations are critical.

-By thoroughly incorporating resources and risks into executable plans, the Executive Function Layer grounds downstream execution in operational realities while advancing strategic goals.
+- Step-by-step workflows with task details
+- Resource allocation schedules
+- Optimized task ordering and dependencies
+- Risk mitigation tactics
+- Contingency protocols
+- Success criteria
+- Checkpoints, milestones, or other gates

+Providing concrete details on the key contents of the northbound and southbound communications makes the information flow clearer.
+Please let me know if more examples or specificity could further improve this section.
+I appreciate you helping me enhance the structural consistency.